 - We worked on preparing fun and educational material customized for Nathan, such as math puzzles, science experiments, etc. before the lessons to increase his liking for math and sciences.

 - As Nathan’s liking for math and science increased, we started to work on his focus to help him concentrate for longer periods of time, as this is a key skill for all grade levels.

 - The lesson times were increased by 15 minute increments until an ideal focus level was reached.

-- After just three lessons, Nathan’s interest in math and sciences increased substantially, and he can now keep his focus on a task for 1.5-2 hours at a time with short break times.
+- After just three lessons, Nathan’s interest in math and sciences increased substantially, and he was able to keep his focus on a task for 1.5-2 hours at a time with short breaks in between.

 - Nathan is ahead of his class, studying grade 4 material with his tutor.